-© 2020 Sue Jeong Ka
+© 2022 Sue Jeong Ka

-Trace-gram, 2007-2009 (KR), 2014-2015 (NY), 2020 (KR)
+Trace-gram, 2006 (KR), 2014-2015 (NY)

-In the Korean version of Trace-gram, it refers to the manufacturing of signboards from an industrial storage area in the suburbs of Seoul, South Korea.
-Trace-gram is based on glue residue on storage unit signs in the Hanam region.
+In the Korean version of Trace-gram (TGKR), it refers to the manufacturing of signboards from an industrial storage area in the suburbs of Seoul, South Korea.
+More specifically, TGKR is based on glue residue on storage unit signs in the Hanam region.
 Hanam is a mega-scale storage area in which most of storage units are taken illegally, but with tacit permission by the Korean government.
 However, In order to hide that reality, the storage units are re-named and re-rented for different uses by temporary owners.
 As a result, glue residue that attached the signboards in the past are left behind when each unit is re-rented to new owners.
 Each storage unit retains various glue residue from past signs.
-By tracing and patterning glue residue on the storage units that remain after the signboards have been taken down, this project suggests a map of some hidden place through an ideographic sign system, Trace-gram.
+By tracing and patterning glue residue on the storage units that remain after the signboards have been taken down, this project suggests a map of some hidden place through an ideographic sign system, TGKR.
 The pictographs are manipulated and eventually recreate new signage/locator boards with color barcodes added.